Create and manage the perfect pick'em competition for friends, family, or colleagues.

 No longer participate, historical picks preserved

-Pro tip: Consider both teams' offensive capabilities and pace
+Pro tip: weigh both offenses and the expected pace

 Casual leagues, busy professionals, family groups